 Tribal Libraries Pilot Program

-To help Tribal libraries that are new to the E-Rate program, the Tribal Libraries Pilot Program will provide one-on-one assistance in all aspects of preparing, applying, and receiving E-Rate support during the upcoming funding year.
+To help Tribal libraries and Tribal college and university (TCU) libraries that also serve as public libraries in their communities participate in the E-Rate program, the Tribal Libraries Pilot Program provides one-on-one assistance in preparing, applying, and receiving E-Rate support.
 This includes sharing information about program rules and requirements, providing training on how to use the E-Rate Productivity Center (EPC), and walking through the competitive bidding and application processes.
-The pilot will also support participants during the invoicing and other post-commitment processes, including the service confirmation and Children’s Internet Protection Act (CIPA) certification or service substitution requests.
+The program also supports participants during the invoicing and other post-commitment processes, including the service confirmation and Children’s Internet Protection Act (CIPA) certification or service substitution requests.

-The E-Rate Tribal Libraries Pilot Program is open to Tribal libraries that are new to the E-Rate program or had challenges applying to the E-Rate program in the past and were unsuccessful.
+The Tribal Libraries Pilot Program was created for Tribal libraries that are new to the E-Rate program or had challenges applying to the E-Rate program in the past and were unsuccessful.
 Tribal libraries must be able to demonstrate that they have three basic characteristics of a library, including: